deislabs/mystikos/doc/design/secret-provisioning.md

 ```

 Users are responsible for getting the dependent client library into the rootfs consumed
 by Mystikos.
-They are also responsible to linking with the corresponding server library
+They are also responsible for linking with the corresponding server library
 in their services that release the secrets.

 ## Attestation models